 THE QUESTION OF SEXUALLY TRANSMITTED INFECTION

 Prevention of sexually transmitted infection is frequently listed as one of the supposed advantages of circumcision.
 Is the foreskin a likely site to harbor such infections?
-Does its absence confer immunity to these diseases?
+Does its absence confer immunity to these infections?

 Few studies have attempted to answer these questions.
 The American Academy of Pediatrics’ Ad Hoc Task Force on Circumcision concluded in 1975:

 “Adequate studies to determine the relationship between circumcision and the incidence of venereal disease have not been performed.”
 1

 STI has become epidemic within the United States.
 Our primarily circumcised male population has done little to abate this.
 One could hardly blame our widespread rates of these infections on the small proportion of intact males within our population.
 Obviously circumcised males are not immune to sexually transmitted infection.
 Other countries which practice male circumcision frequently report similarly high rates of STI.
 According to Morgan:

 “The Middle East, where the men are circumcised, has a venereal disease rate second to none.”
 2

 The rates of syphilis have dropped dramatically since the 1940s -‑ from 352,000 reported cases in 1945 to 20,000 reported cases in 1977.
 This has been primarily due to more widespread identification techniques and effective antibiotics.
 3 However, the rates of gonorrhea and Herpes have been rapidly increasing.
 Some strains of gonorrhea have become resistant to antibiotics.
 There is no known cure for Herpes II.
 4 According to Wallerstein, Dr. Stanley Falkin wrote in 1977 that:

 “…gonorrhea is the most common bacterial infection in humans and that there are probably as many as 2 million cases in the United States.”
 5